saramonzon/rnatoy.scif/README.md

 [![nextflow](https://img.shields.io/badge/nextflow-%E2%89%A50.24.0-brightgreen.svg?style=for-the-badge)](http://nextflow.io)
 [![scif](https://img.shields.io/badge/filesystem-scientific-green.svg?style=for-the-badge)](https://sci-f.github.io)

 A proof of concept of a RNA-Seq pipeline.
-Here we are combining three technologies to handle each of the following:
+Here we are (trying to) combine three technologies to handle each of the following:

- - **Workflow** is handled by Nextflow, along with reproducibility of the workflow.
  - **Reproducibility** of software is handled by Singularity
  - **Discoverability** and **Transparency** are handled by installing our software in the container via a [Scientific Filesystem](https://sci-f.github.io).
 SCIF also lets us install the same dependencies across container technologies.

+and **workflow** should be handled by NextFlow, but I can't get it working.

 Each of these components plays a slightly different and equally important role.
-Without Nextflow, we could generate a reproducible pipeline with modular, discoverable entry points to the container, but we would need to execute the commands manually.
+Without Nextflow, we can generate a reproducible pipeline with modular, discoverable entry points to the container, and execute the commands manually without a complicated configuration file.
 See an [example here](https://github.com/vsoch/carrierseq/blob/master/docs/docker.scif.md#carrierseq-pipeline).
 Without SCIF, we could have the same container with commands to execute known software inside, but the container would largely remain a black box with software mixed amongst the base operating system.
-If you found it after the fact, it would be a mystery.
+If I used the Nextflow container without the Nextflow pipeline, it would be a black box.
+For any container with a single entrypoint and no clear way to inspect the executables intended for use inside, we have a mystery.
 Without Singularity you could use a Docker container or install software on your host, but (as we all know) this would likely not be a portable solution.
-I might say that these three technologies...
+Thus, for now, these two technologies...

-Scientific Filesystem :blue_heart: Containers :blue_heart: Nextflow
+Scientific Filesystem :blue_heart: Containers

+And I'd like to add Nextflow to that list, if it works.
 If you don't need to run on a shared resource, the Container could be Docker.
 If you need to, it should be Singularity.

-Note that I haven't figured out Nextflow yet, but show the simple commands to run with a container and SCIF.
+**Note that I haven't figured out Nextflow yet, but show the simple commands to run with a container and SCIF.
 For details on the various files, keep reading.
 For the original source code, see the [src](src) folder for the example from [nextflow.io](https://www.github.com/nextflow.io/rnatoy).
 The example uses Docker and Singularity containers to run the pipeline, but without SCIF.

 # Recipes